Termíny zkoušky z angličtiny pro postgraduální studenty jsou vypisovány na adrese http://ucjpgs.blog.cz

 How interactive was the candidate when questioned about their research or about the article?

 The suggestions offered here are completely optional.
-If you feel the need to review your grammar, then English Grammar in Use by Ray Murphy is an excellent book.
-It offers programmed learning based on the review test presented in the back of the book.
+If you feel the need to review your grammar, then English Grammar in Use by Ray Murphy (any edition) is an excellent book.
+It offers programmed learning based on the review test presented at the back of the book.

 To prepare for the reading, writing, and communication sections of the exam, you could read one or more of the following articles and then, in English, explain and discuss the article with a friend or colleague.
 You can also practice formulating several written statements that (1) summarize the main point(s) presented in the article, (2) try to describe the “pros” and “cons” if any, associated with the topic of the article, and (3) express your opinion on the subject of the article.

 To prepare for the vocabulary part, you could read one or more of the articles above and pause whenever you find a word you do not know.
 Try to figure out the basic meaning from the context of the sentence and surrounding sentences.
 Check yourself using a dictionary.